 One can easily purchase a blue-chip stock through a broker or online.
-The favourable time to buy these securities is after they announce disappointing earnings, or after a general dip in the stock market.
-Since these companies usually have robust fundamental, they are likely to bounce back fast.
+The favorable time to buy these securities is after they announce disappointing earnings or after a general dip in the stock market.
+Since these companies usually have robust fundamentals, they are likely to bounce back fast.

 Also, try to find if any of the blue-chip stock is undervalued.
 Several metrics are available to check if a stock is undervalued or not, such as DCF valuation, dividing the net assets by outstanding shares, and more.
 However, you should avoid the blue-chip stocks that carry substantial long-term debt on their balance sheet.